mibengt/evolene/README.md

 REGISTRY_HOST       - The host of the Docker registry to use (ex: 'kthregistryv2.sys.kth.se') REGISTRY_USER       - Registry user
 REGISTRY_PASSWORD   - Registry password
+EVOLENE_DIRECTORY   - The working directory of evolene (used on jenkins to work properly)
 ```